✓ Updated May 2026

 Essential Travel Tips

-While ATMs are available in Panajachel and San Pedro, they can be unreliable and sometimes run out of cash.
-It's wise to bring enough US dollars (crisp, newer bills are best) or Quetzales to cover your initial days, and then exchange more at a reputable *cambio* (exchange bureau) in Panajachel if needed.
+While ATMs are available in Panajachel, they can be unreliable and sometimes run out of cash.
+It's wise to bring enough US dollars (crisp, new bills are best) or Quetzales to cover your initial expenses and keep a buffer.
+Many smaller villages only accept cash, so always have some on hand.

-Learn a few basic Mayan phrases like 'Buenos días' (good morning) and 'Gracias' (thank you) – it goes a long way with the local Kaqchikel and Tz'utujil communities.
-Remember that many indigenous women wear traditional *traje* (clothing), and it's considered disrespectful to take photos of them without asking permission first.
+Learn a few basic Mayan phrases like '¡Buenos días!' (good morning) or '¡Gracias!' (thank you) – it goes a long way with the local Kaqchikel and Tz'utujil communities.
+Showing respect for their traditions, like asking permission before taking photos of people, is highly appreciated.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.